Piangere a 90

 "Piangere a 90" (Piangere a novanta) is a song by Italian singer-songwriter Blanco.
-It was written by the artist together with Tananai and Michelangelo, and was released on 9 May 2025 through EMI and Universal.
+It was written by the artist together with Tananai and Michelangelo, and was released on 9 May 2025 through EMI and Universal as the first single from the third studio album Ma'.

 The song topped the Italian singles chart.

 Music video

 A music video to accompany the release of "Piangere a 90", directed by Francesco Lorusso, was released via YouTube on 12 May 2025.